OutOfScopeia/entra-docs/docs/identity/monitoring-health/concept-audit-logs.md

 **Applications:**

-- What applications were, updated, or removed?
+- What applications were added, updated, or removed?
 - Has a service principal for an application changed?
 - Have the names of applications been changed?